KeremZaman/keremzaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a second-year PhD student at the UNC-Chapel Hill where I am advised by [Shashank Srivastava](https://www.ssriva.com/).
+I'm currently a third-year PhD student at the UNC-Chapel Hill where I am advised by [Shashank Srivastava](https://www.ssriva.com/).

 Before PhD, I earned my bachelor's degree from the Department of Computer Engineering Boğaziçi University, where my thesis advisor was [Pinar Yanardag](https://pinguar.org/).

-I'm interested in  interpretable and explainable machine learning, multilingual NLP, Large Language Models (LLMs). robustness and fairness.
+I'm interested in  interpretable and explainable machine learning, multilingual NLP, reasoning, robustness and fairness.
 My ultimate research goal is to enhance our understanding of black-box models.